bihor/fp_newsletter/Documentation/Administrator/Index.rst

 ====================

 You will need the extension tt_address and direct_mail for this extension.
-Users can subscribe to your newsletter, if you uses addresses from tt_address. fe_users is not supported today, but it is planed.
+Users can subscribe to your newsletter, if you uses addresses from tt_address. fe_users is not supported today.

 .. _admin-templates: